vanallenlab/automated_DbGaP_DataRetrieval/README.md

 Input credentials using vdb config:

-	vdb-config --import mount/example.ngc
+	vdb-config --import example.ngc
 	output:
 		Repository directory is: '/root/ncbi/dbGaP-0'.

-cd to the appropriate directory:
+cd to the appropriate directory (prefetch only works from within the directory):

     cd /root/ncbi/dbGaP-0/